Cindy Williams (EastEnders): Creation and development

-Conception, birth and custody battle
+Conception, birth, and custody battle

-In 1995, the fictional character Cindy Beale's chaotic relationship to husband Ian Beale had been struggling for some time.
-The marriage was already damaged by both partners' selfishness and Cindy's promiscuity, with Cindy growing tired of Ian, which led to the start of an affair with Ian's half-brother David Wicks (Michael French).
-However, Ian discovered their relationship and vowed to obtain custody of their children, Steven, Peter and Lucy.
-By October 1996, Cindy snapped and hired a hitman to kill Ian; when this proved unsuccessful she fled the country with the help of David and Barry Evans (Shaun Williamson), taking Steven and Peter to Italy.
+The chaotic relationship of the fictional character Cindy Beale (Michelle Collins) with her husband Ian Beale (Adam Woodyatt) has been struggling for some time.
+The marriage is damaged by both partners' selfishness and Cindy's promiscuity, with Cindy growing tired of Ian, which leads to an affair with Ian's half-brother David Wicks (Michael French).
+However, Ian discovers their relationship and vows to obtain custody of their children, Steven, Peter and Lucy.
+Later, Cindy snaps and hires a hitman to kill Ian; when this proves unsuccessful she flees the country with the help of David and Barry Evans (Shaun Williamson), taking Steven and Peter to Italy.

-Viewers saw her begin an affair with businessman Nick Holland (Dominic Taylor) in 1997, before she was tracked by a private investigator, with her sons abducted and taken back to Britain.
-Cindy, who had been forced to leave Lucy behind, was desperate to have her back - and followed Ian back to Walford with Nick.
-After gaining custody of her children, she was arrested moments later for attempted murder when Ian's associates persuade the hitman, John Valecue (Steve Weston), to tell the police that Cindy hired him.
+A couple of years later, viewers see her begin an affair with businessman Nick Holland (Dominic Taylor), before she is tracked by a private investigator, with her sons abducted and taken back to Britain.
+Cindy, who has been forced to leave Lucy behind, is desperate to have her back - and follows Ian back to Walford with Nick.
+After gaining custody of her children, she is arrested moments later for attempted murder when Ian's associates persuade the hitman, John Valecue (Steve Weston), to tell the police that Cindy has hired him.
 Ian is then given custody of their children, with Cindy being charged and held on remand.
-Although she had become pregnant with Nick's child, he abandoned her in prison after realizing her true nature and knowing she is guilty of shooting Ian.
+Although she has become pregnant with Nick's child, he abandons her in prison after realizing her true nature and knowing she is guilty of shooting Ian.

-Cindy Beale later gave birth to her daughter (Ella Wortley and Cydney Parker) off-screen in prison, but Ian was later informed that she had died in childbirth from an embolism.
-He was forced to break the news to their children, which devastated him.
-On attending her funeral, Ian met Cindy's daughter and her mother Bev Williams (Diane Langton), who suggested Ian should have custody of the baby, and Cindy was named after her mother.
-However, Bev's other daughter Gina (Nicola Cowper), who was unable to have children, fought Ian for custody and won.
-Cindy was therefore not seen again until 2007, where she made a brief appearance, played by Eva Sayer, when Ian visited Devon thinking Gina was sending him poison pen letters as Cindy.
+As the soap opera progresses, Cindy Beale later gives birth to her daughter (Ella Wortley and Cydney Parker) off-screen in prison, but Ian is informed that she has died in childbirth from an embolism.
+He is forced to break the news to their children, which devastates him.
+Ian ia shocked to be told that, as he is still officially Cindy’s next of kin, he is in line for custody of the child.
+On attending Cindy’s funeral, Ian meets with Cindy's mother Bev Williams (Diane Langton), who agrees Ian should have custody of the baby, and Cindy is named after her mother.
+However, Bev's another daughter Gina (Nicola Cowper), is unable to have children, and Ian decides to let her have custody.
+Cindy is therefore not seen again until years later, where she makes a brief appearance, played by Eva Sayer, when Ian visites Devon thinking Gina is sending him poison pen letters as Cindy, his wife.